vanHeemstraPublications/dev-to/articles/sound_camera_action-with_hyperframes_series/sound-camera-action-with-hyperframes-episode-01.md

 ---
-title: "Sound, Camera, Action! 🎬 Ep.1"
+title: "Sound, Camera, Action with HyperFrames 🎬 Ep.1"
 part: 1
 published: false
 description: "Episode 1: Every great Hollywood film starts with a director who has a vision and a crew who knows the tools.
 HyperFrames turns HTML into deterministic video — no React, no proprietary DSL, just the web stack you already know.
 Meet the studio."